vamsivallepu/Banking-Api/readme.md

 3. Access the GraphQL Playground: <br>
 Open your browser and navigate to `http://127.0.0.1/gql/` to access the GraphQL Playground.

+## Methodology
+### 1. Defining GraphQL Types
+I began by creating GraphQL types for the Bank and Branch models.
+To achieve this, we utilized the `graphene_django.types.DjangoObjectType class`.
+This allowed us to establish a clear mapping between our existing Django models and the GraphQL schema.
+By setting up these types, we laid the foundation for interacting with the data through GraphQL queries.

-## GraphQL Queries
+### 2. Designing GraphQL Queries
-The API provides the following queries:

-- `banks`: List all banks.
+The next step involved constructing the GraphQL queries that would enable users to retrieve information about banks and branches.
+We defined three main queries:

+- banks: This query retrieves a list of all banks present.
-- `branches`: List all branches along with corresponding bank details.
+- branches: This query fetches a list of all branches available along with the corresponding bank details.
-- `branch_by_ifsc`: Retrieve a branch by its IFSC code.
+- branch_by_ifsc: This query lets users retrieve a specific branch by providing its unique IFSC code.

+### 3. Resolving the Queries
+To fulfill these queries with data, I implemented resolver functions for each query.
+These resolver functions acted as the bridge between the GraphQL queries and the Django models.
+Inside these functions, I utilized Django's Object-Relational Mapping (ORM) capabilities to fetch data from the underlying database.
+For instance, the resolver for the banks query used `Bank.objects.all()` to fetch all banks, and the resolver for `branch_by_ifsc` query utilized `Branch.objects.get(ifsc=ifsc)` to retrieve a branch based on its IFSC code.

-Example Queries :
+## Example Queries :
 1. List all banks
     ```graphql
     query {